14islands/14islands-com-v2/app/blog/_posts/2016-06-29-estimation-survey.md

 {% include blog/estimation-survey/collision.html %}

-The majority of our answers are from small agencies.
-That makes it even more interesting to us to get to know how other fellow small companies work.
+The majority of our answers come from 1-10 employees agencies.
+Some from 10-20 and 20-50 as well.

 ## How many estimations do you usually perform every month?